Upcoming Events

 Deadly Start - Education2Employment

-We are excited to announce that the Deadly Start Education2Employment program which has been hosted through Metro North Hospital and Health Service for several years is now going to be expanding across all of Queensland in 2023.
+in 2023 Seed were excited to announce the Deadly Start Education2Employment program which was hosted in partnership with the Queensland Hospital and Health Service and partners across all of Queensland.

-Traineeships positions available in 2023 across all Hospital and Health Services in Queensland.
+Traineeship positions became available in 2023 across nine Hospital and Health Services in Queensland from the Gold Coast to Mt Isa and Cairns.

-Seed Foundation Australia will be supporting our students through this journey and as a collective, Queensland Health, Deadly Start team, Seed Foundation Australia and Connect 'n' Grow, our aim is to ensure our students are fully supported throughout Year 11 and Year 12 with the ultimate goal of students' continuing with ongoing employment and or further education in Health.
+Seed Foundation Australia have been supporting our students through this journey and as a collective, Queensland Health, Deadly Start team, Seed Foundation Australia and Connect 'n' Grow, our aim is to ensure our students are fully supported throughout Year 11 and Year 12 with the ultimate goal of students' continuing with ongoing employment and or further education in Health.

 Growing the Health Workforce of Australia's First People